How Can You Protect Your Irrigation System From Winter Damage

 To trigger the automatic drainage, you will need to turn off the water supply and run just one of the sprinkler heads until the water is drained.
 There may be a switch on the control panel for the irrigation system to start the drainage process, or it may go automatically.
 You will still need to manually open any check valves and black flow devices on your own to make sure all of the water is cleared out.

-Hands of a man setting up valve
+hands of a man setting up valve

 Blow-Out Method